 The Internet equals convenience.
-That said, it has many dangers, so it’s necessary to know how to protect your identity.
+That said, it has many dangers, so it’s necessary to know how to protect your identity in the online world.

 Identity thieves are becoming more sophisticated every day.
 They have many ways to use the information that you have stored online to access your bank accounts.
 So, how to protect your identity and what should you do to stay safe online?